Anthropology Major Map

 Transform: What are the challenges and strengths of the Detroit Metro area?

-- Contribute to a community project through the Office of Metropolitan Impact (OMI), become a Diversity Ambassador or participate in a Conversation on Race
+- Contribute to a community project through the Office of Community Engaged Learning, become a Diversity Ambassador or participate in a Conversation on Race

 - Consider taking Anthropology 376